djmgit/cupcake/README.md

 curl -v http://127.0.0.1:9001/index.html
 ```

 The content of the index.html you just created should get printed as output on your terminal.
+You can also send the request using a web browser like
+firefox or chrome.

 **What does the make command do?***

-if you check the Makefile, then what you will see is that make simply runs the first recipe which is ```build```, which runs the build script.
+If you check the Makefile, then what you will see is that make simply runs the first recipe which is ```build```, which runs the build script.
 The build script essentially first assembles our code using nasm assembler with elf32 as the target format.

 ```
 nasm -felf main.asm
 ```

-Providing only main.asm is enough since that is entry point of our code and other files are include as required using ```#include``` calls.
+Providing only main.asm is enough since that is entry point of our code and other files are included as required using ```#include``` calls.
 This provides a ```main.o``` assembled object file which is not executable.
 Next we invoke the linker to link this file and procvide us with a executable file.